alphagov/notifications-python-client/DOCUMENTATION.md

 You can choose any value between 1 week and 78 weeks.

-To use this feature will need version X.X.X of the Python client library, or a more recent version.
+To use this feature will need version 6.4.0 of the Python client library, or a more recent version.

 If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).